 Where to Celebrate Loi Krathong and Yi Peng

 Although celebrations of some size take place all across Thailand and even in some parts of Laos and Myanmar, the epicenter is arguably the northern capital of Chiang Mai.
 Chiang Mai is home to a large population of Lanna people.
 Fortunately, getting to Chiang Mai and also to Chiang Rai (another popular place to celebrate) is easier than ever.

 In Chiang Mai, a stage will be constructed at the main Tha Phae Gate on the east side of the Old City where the opening ceremony (in Thai only) will take place.
 The procession then moves through town, out the gate, and down Tha Phae Road toward Chiang Mai Municipality.
 A throng of people, many of whom will be launching their own lanterns into the sky, will be following the parade.

-Although much celebrating will take place around the moat, the best place to see the floating krathongs, fireworks, and lanterns is on Nawarat Bridge above the Ping River.
+Although much celebrating will take place around the moat, the best place to see the floating krathongs, fireworks, and lanterns are on Nawarat Bridge above the Ping River.
 Reach the bridge by walking through Tha Phae Gate and continuing straight down the main road for 15 minutes.

 After the festival, consider escaping to the more peaceful town of Pai, just a few hours north.
 Another great option is to head from Chiang Mai to Koh Phangan; the island should be calming down after the November full moon party has finished.